METAL WITH HEAT TRANSFER VINYL: A GOOD CONDUCTOR OF HEAT IS WHAT YOU NEED!

-Now that you realize that metal and heat transfer vinyl are perfectly matched like fabric, woods, and glass, you probably think of another metal surface where you can stick your designed vinyl.
-Let me give you some metal objects that you may use with heat transfer vinyl.
+Now that you realize that metal and Heat Transfer Vinyl are perfectly matched like fabric, woods, and glass, you probably think of another metal surface where you can stick your designed vinyl.
+Let me give you some metal objects you may use with heat transfer vinyl.

-So, a License Plate is another metal object where you can add htv vinyl.
-You can personalize your license plate by writing your name on it or adding some graphics.
-The materials you need are; blank license plate, your preferred design and image, heat tape, parchment paper, and a heat press.
+So, a License Plate is another metal object where you can add HTV.
+You can personalize your license plate by writing your name or adding graphics.
+The materials you need are; a blank license plate, your preferred design and image, heat tape, parchment paper, and a heat press.

 So the first step is to select the design, image, or graphics you want to use on your license plate.
-The protective film on your license plate must be removed.
-Place the image on top of your substrate, design side down, and apply with heat tape on both sides.
-Now, place a piece of parchment paper on the bottom of your heat press and then put the license plate with htv vinyl.
+Make sure to remove the protective film on your license plate.
+Then, place the image on top of your substrate, design side down, and apply heat tape on both sides.
+Place a piece of parchment paper on the bottom of your heat press, and then put the license plate with HTV.
 Make sure to place a piece of parchment paper on top of your substrate.
 Use medium pressure, 400 degrees Fahrenheit in 45 seconds, to set up your press.
 Remove the transfer paper as soon as it's finished.
-Keep an eye on your plate because it will be extremely hot!
+Keep an eye on your plate because it will be scorching HOT!
 Allow it to cool for a few minutes for your safety.

 That was so easy.
 I am 100% sure that you can do it too!

-If you love to cook, it's time to upgrade your metal Tupperware using htv vinyl.
+If you love to cook, it's time to upgrade your metal Tupperware using Heat Transfer Vinyl.
 That will be a pleasing presentation for visitors if they see your customized Tupperware!
 If you have a business and looking for signage- a metal panel is for you!